 - Draws on the direct involvement and experience of facility personnel to identify hazards and to properly incorporate critical controls into management systems

 - Enables risk-based monitoring, auditing and review of critical risk controls

-- Raises awareness and improves understanding and knowledge amongst employees of the potential major accidents and the reliance on critical controls that prevent those accidents from occurring
+- Raises awareness and improves understanding and knowledge among employees of the potential major incidents and the reliance on critical controls that prevent those accidents from occurring

 - Enables proper risk management to be demonstrated